The Reason Not To by potterfan2008

 Nodding her head, she agreed.
 “Okay.
 Don’t be surprised if she says the same thing.”

 To her shock, he gently reached out and took her hand.
 “Let’s go.
 I’m sure she will be able to help you.”

 It didn’t seem like a long trip to Professor McGonagall’s office and soon she was facing her head of house.
 Harry did most of the talking at first.
 She felt a bit uncomfortable as the older witch kept watching her even while listening to Harry.

 Professor McGonagall rose from behind her desk and walked around to Ginny’s side, kneeling next to her.
-“Miss Weasley…Ginny., I am very sorry this is happening to you.
+“Miss Weasley…Ginny, I am very sorry this is happening to you.
 I will be launching an investigation into this and trust me the guilty will be punished.”

-Ginny’s eyes went wide, surprised that only were her concerns being taken seriously, but also because Professor McGonagall was using her first name.
+Ginny’s eyes went wide, surprised that not only were her concerns being taken seriously, but also because Professor McGonagall was using her first name.
 Things must be dire for her head of house to have dropped her formality.
 “R-really?”